-Pensioners and tax – This section is for people who are approaching retirement or who have already retired.
+Pensioners – This section is for people who are approaching retirement or who have already retired.
 It explains what retirement income is, how tax is worked out and the allowances you may be entitled to.
 It also contains useful information to help you check your coding notices and what to do if you receive P800 from HMRC.
 There is also information on cashing in small pensions, retiring abroad and National Insurance.

-Bereavement and tax – This section looks at the duties you may have to perform as an executor or personal representative as well as the tax consequences that may arise on death.
+Bereavement – This section looks at the duties you may have to perform as an executor or personal representative as well as the tax consequences that may arise on death.

-Migrants and tax – This section is for people coming to the UK.
+Migrants – This section is for people coming to the UK.
 It contains a specially written guide and factsheets to help migrants understand their tax position.

 Disabled people and carers – You can find a breakdown of what information this section includes for disabled people and carers here.
 In this section, we also look at some of the pay and tax issues that you may face if you are a paid care worker.
 We also help foster carers and shared lives carers who may provide care to disabled people on a formal basis, understand how tax and National Insurance works for them.